robillard-andrew-portfolio/portfolio/_behind-the-scenes/indigenous-rights.md

     title: Digital Storytelling
     img: /images/uploads/storytelling.jpg
     content: >-
-      In 2013 I had the honour of working with the Native Women's Association of Canada.
+      In 2013, while still in the early days of the production company I co-founded (Stuffed Motion), we had the honour of working with the Native Women's Association of Canada.
 They were looking to produce a series of videos telling the stories of Indigenous families who had a missing or murdered relative.
 The job required bringing all of our filming and editing gear to a hotel in Ottawa, where families from around Canada were staying for the duration of the project.
 Each day we would meet with families and elders, and when a family was feeling comfortable, they would sit down with us and tell their story.

       It was an incredibly delicate project to be a part of, and it was